aurHin/4C_analyses/README.md

+### GETTING THE DATA

+# Get the raw data (fastq file): login lims > user data > get labdata > ProjectName > show hide > http link
+# Here, I do not work on fastq files but on the files pre-processed by HTSstation

+# Get
+# Starts with a directory called 4C_NameOfProject
+# This directory contains a folder called allFiles.
+It contains all sequencing files downloaded from lims.

 # OrgBG
 Start from a directory with an Input file containing bedGraphs and an empty output file.
 The script applies to all bedGraphs of input file.